-Friday evening, May 31, nearly 200 friends of The Ingram State Technical College Foundation gathered for an evening of al fresco dining at Prattville’s Rocky Mount Performance and Event venue.
+Friday evening, May 31, nearly 200 friends of The J. F. Ingram State Technical College Foundation gathered for an evening of al fresco dining at Prattville’s Rocky Mount Performance and Event venue.

 After a stop for a commemorative photo, guests mingled and toured the silent auction which featured work by ISTC students from the welding, upholstery, cabinetmaking and carpentry programs.
 The Goat Hill band provided entertainment during the pre-dinner welcome hour.